INF4121 - Software Testing

 - 5 credits overlap with INF9530 - Foundations of Software Testing (discontinued)

 The teaching is a combination between presentation of theoretical concepts and exercises and discussions.
 It is dialogue-oriented and with a practical approach.
 2 hours lectures and 2 hours seminar per week.
 Discussion of project tasks.
 Mandatory assignments which must be completed during the course.
 Rules for mandatory assignments.

-4 hours written exam.
+4 hours written digital exam.
 The mandatory assignments must be approved prior the exam.

 Examination support material

 The examination text is given in English, and you submit your response in English.